aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-submit.md

 `--set-default`

-Upon successful registration of the type version, sets the current type version as the defaul version\.
+Upon successful registration of the type version, sets the current type version as the default version\.

 ## Output<a name="resource-type-cli-submit-output"></a>